-The original name for this ministry venture was Lutheran Retirement Home Incorporated, but the founding Board soon chose to do business under the name, St. John’s Lutheran Home.
-On November 19, 1963 St. John’s opened its doors to welcome residents who soon filled all 129 retirement home apartments and common living areas.
+The original name for this venture was Lutheran Retirement Home Incorporated, but the founding Board soon chose to do business under the name, St. John’s Lutheran Home.
+On November 19, 1963, St. John’s opened its doors to welcome residents who soon filled all 129 retirement home apartments and common living areas.

 In 1997, following expansion of campus buildings and human service offerings, St. John’s changed its name to St. John’s Lutheran Ministries.
 In 2019, following further expansion of human services, St. John’s rebranded its name for doing business as St. John’s United.

 St. John’s identifies itself as a social ministry organization affiliated with the Evangelical Lutheran Church in America.
-It is currently and owned by twenty-five Lutheran congregations.
+It is currently owned by twenty-five Lutheran congregations.
 It values collaborative partnerships and benefits from the philanthropic generosity of donors and volunteers.